Interpretation of music in Zambia: texts in context 1

 Iye elele niba Mwape bakoimba

 Interpretation of music in Zambia: texts in context 1.
 The song is taken over rather quickly because the audience/chorus has been anxiously waiting for the ritual to begin.
-The dancing is mediocre: some of those standing in the circle hardly dance or they dance close to drums while they are not the starter of the song.
+The dancing is mediocre: some of those standing in the circle hardly dance, or they dance close to the drums while they are not the starter of the song.
 Some even dance behind the drums.
-Because of the bad dancing and because of the size of the crowd, the circle gets smaller and smaller leaving too little space for the dancers.
-After the song has finished, some experienced women connected to the organisers enter the circle and call upon the audience/chorus to keep the circle wide and upon the dancers: “You, possessed, do not come nearer to the drummers, we want to see who dances well, do not deceive us”.
+Because of the poor dancing and because of the size of the crowd, the circle gets smaller and smaller, leaving too little space for the dancers.
+After the song has finished, some experienced women connected to the organisers enter the circle and call upon the audience/chorus to keep the circle wide and upon the dancers with: “You, spirit-possessed, do not come nearer to the drummers; we want to see who dances well, do not deceive us.”

 Music example 7